nesar/nesar.github.io/README.md

 Personal webpage, originally forked and detached from [academicpages](https://academicpages.github.io/), which is forked from [Minimal Mistakes](https://mmistakes.github.io/)

-_This repository and website is under construction (and probably always will be)._,
+_This repository and website are under construction (and probably always will be)._,